Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates, including Bryan Reynolds (.261 on-base percentage in past 10 games, 64 points below season-long percentage), battle starter Drew Rom and the St. Louis Cardinals at Busch Stadium, Saturday at 7:15 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.261 on-base percentage in past 10 games, 63 points below season-long percentage), take on starter Zack Thompson and the St. Louis Cardinals at Busch Stadium, Sunday at 2:15 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Cardinals.
+In his last game he had a one-hit performance (1-for-5) against the Cardinals.

 Bryan Reynolds Game Info & Props vs. the Cardinals